-Debt issuance costs related to the Credit Facility and Line of Credit are included in other assets in the consolidated balance sheets as of December 31, 2022 and 2021, respectively.
+Debt issuance costs related to the Credit Facility are included in other assets in the consolidated balance sheets as of December 31, 2023 and 2022, respectively.

-As of December 31, 2022, the Company was in full compliance with all debt covenants.
+As of December 31, 2023, the Company was in full compliance with all debt covenants.